Skip to content

 let o: object = "a string";

-Multiple variables can be defined in the same let statement, including a mix of types and with or without initializers
+Multiple variables can be defined in the same let statement, with each variable either taking its type from its initializer or given an explicit one:

-Variables may only be defined within functions, methods or property bodies.
-Variables names should be in snake_case
+Variables can only be defined within functions, methods or property bodies.
+Variable names should be in snake_case.

-In ghūl functions consist of a name and a parenthesized formal arguments list, followed by a return type, and then either a return expression or a function body:
+In ghūl functions consist of a name and a parenthesized formal arguments list, followed by an optional return type after -> (omitting it makes the function void), and then either a return expression or a function body:

 sum_two_ints(i: int, j: int) -> int => i + j;